-About This Book .
-X111
+About This Book xiv

 1. Overview 1

 1.1.
 What is VoltDB?
 1

 1.2.
-Who Should Use VoltDB
+Who Should Use VoltDB 1

 1.3.
-How VoltDB Works
+How VoltDB Works 2

 1.3.1.
 Partitioning

 1.3.2.
 Serialized (Single-Threaded) Processing

 1.3.3.
 Partitioned vs. Replicated Tables

 1.3.4.
 Ease of Scaling to Meet Application Needs

 1.4.
 Working with VoltDB Effectively

 2. Installing VoltDB

 2.1.
 Operating System and Software Requirements

 2.2.
 Installing VoltDB

 2.2.1.
 Upgrading From Older Versions

 2.2.2.
 Building a New VoltDB Distribution Kit

 2.3.
 Setting Up Your Environment

 2.4.
 What is Included in the VoltDB Distribution

 2.5.
 VoltDB in Action: Running the Sample Applications

 3. Starting the Database

 3.1.
 Initializing and Starting a VoltDB Database

 3.2.
 Initializing and Starting a VoltDB Database on a Cluster

 3.3.
 Stopping a VoltDB Database

 3.4.
 Saving the Data

 3.5.
 Restarting a VoltDB Database

 3.6.
 Updating Nodes on the Cluster

 3.7.
 Defining the Cluster Configuration

 3.7.1.
 Determining How Many Sites per Host

 3.7.2.
 Configuring Paths for Runtime Features

-3.7.2.
-Configuring 1 and 101 Runtime Features
+3.7.3.
+Verifying your Hardware Configuration

 4. Designing the Database Schema

 4.1.
 How to Enter DDL Statements

 4.2.
-Creating Tables and Primary Keys
+Creating Tables and Primary Keys 18

-4.2.
-Creating Tables and Timary Reys 4.3.
-Analyzing Data Volume and Workload
+4.3.
+Analyzing Data Volume and Workload 19

 4.4.
-Partitioning Database Tables
+Partitioning Database Tables 20

 4.4.1.
-Choosing a Column on which to Partition Table Rows
+Choosing a Column on which to Partition Table Rows 20

-· · · · · · · · · · · · · · · · · · ·

 4.4.2.
-Specifying Partitioned Tables
+Specifying Partitioned Tables 21

 4.4.3.
-Design Rules for Partitioning Tables
+Design Rules for Partitioning Tables 21

+4.5.
+Replicating Database Tables

 4.5.1.
 Choosing Replicated Tables

-4.5.1.
-Choosing Replicated Tables
+4.5.2.
+Specifying Replicated Tables

 4.6.
 Modifying the Schema

-· · · · · · · · · · · · · · · · · · ·
+4.6.1.
+Effects of Schema Changes on Data and Clients

 4.6.2.
 Viewing the Schema

 4.6.3.
 Modifying Tables

 4.6.4.
 Adding and Dropping Indexes

-• •
+4.6.5.
+Modifying Partitioning for Tables and Stored Procedures

 5. Designing Stored Procedures to Access the Database

 5.1.
 How Stored Procedures Work

 5.1.1.
-VoltDB Stored Procedures are Transactional 5.1.2.
+VoltDB Stored Procedures are Transactional

+5.1.2.
 VoltDB Stored Procedures are Deterministic

 5.2.
 The Anatomy of a VoltDB Stored Procedure 33